Bafra: Climate

-The prevailing winds in the district differ according to the season.
-In summer, a local high pressure center occurs in the Black Sea Region and a local low pressure center occurs in Anatolia.
-This causes the winds flowing from the Black Sea to collide, often causing storms and heavy rains.
-In winter, Bafra primarily gets dry and hot winds blowing from the southwest and south which reduce humidity and lead to temperate conditions.
-Bafra is a relatively humid region with an average annual metric of 73%.
-This figure is higher in late Spring and early Summer and lower in Winter.
-Bafra's rainiest season is November and its driest is May.
-Bafra gets an average of 700 mm of rain annually and records an average 100 rainy days a year.

-Politics

-Bafra is historically a very religiously and politically conservative region.
-The mayor of Bafra is Hamit Kiliç from the Justice and Development Party (AKP).
-The governor of Samsun Province is Mustafa Demir who is also a member of the AKP.
-Bafra is considered a stronghold of the party and consistently supports the candidacy of Recep Tayyip Erdoğan for Prime Minister and President.
-In 2018, 51.8% of voters in Bafra cast ballots for the AKP.
-This figure declined however from a peak performance in 2015 when 61.9% of residents voted for the AKP.
+Bafra experiences a hot-summer Mediterranean climate (Köppen: Csa), with very warm, moderately dry summers, and cool, rainy, sporadically snowy winters.

 Economy

 Bafra's economy has historically been driven by the growth and export of tobacco.
 The region's tobacco is known to be very low nicotine, small, red, light red colored, fine-grained, fine-grained, elastic, high-smoked, sweet, and aromatic.
 Foreign cigarette manufacturers were said to desire the tobacco grown on the Bafra Plain in order to improve the quality of their products.
 Bafra tobacco was long sought as the highest quality of natural tobacco in the world.
 Due to a variety of factors including agricultural mismanagement, reduced demand, logistical challenges and innovation in tobacco growth elsewhere in the world has led to a decline in tobacco exports from Bafra.
 This has had a significant adverse effect on the local population and contributed to persistently high unemployment and out-migration among working age people in the region.
 This crisis was further exacerbated by the Turkish government's shutdown of TEKEL.
 Today tobacco production in the region is negligible with most former farms now growing other products.